 What is the Trap-Neuter-Return Program?

 The TNR program involves (1) trapping all or most of the cats in a colony, (2) getting them sterilized and (3) releasing them.
-Cats returned to the wild are tipped on the left ear to identify them as sterilized.
+Cats returned to the community are tipped on the left ear to identify them as sterilized.

 How does Trap-Neuter-Return help the community?